jundalisay/spblist/content/en/research/keynes/general-theory/chapter-11.md

 This is:
 - because the prospective yield will fall as the supply of that type of capital is increased, and
   - This is takes place in the long run
 - partly because as a rule, pressure on the facilities for producing that type of capital will cause its supply price to increase.
   - This is takes place in the short run

-Thus for each type of capital we can build up a schedule
+Thus for each type of capital we can build up a schedule.

 We show how much investment in it will have to increase within the period, for its marginal efficiency to fall.

 We then aggregate these curves for all types of capital to create a curve.

 This will show the rate of aggregate investment to the corresponding general marginal efficiency of capital established by that rate of investment.

 The actual rate of current investment will then be reduced to the point where there is no longer any investment which has the marginal efficiency to exceed the current rate of interest.